We are Locrating.com, a schools information website. This page is one of our school directory pages. This is not the website of Flatts Nursery School.

 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Flatts Nursery School, but to see all our data you need to click the blue button at the bottom of the page to view Flatts Nursery School
+To see all our data you need to click the blue button at the bottom of this page to view Flatts Nursery School

 on our interactive map.